Mike Elizondo: Producer of the Year 2022 Grammy nomination

 In 2021, Elizondo was nominated for the 2022 Producer of the Year Grammy Award, non-classical.
 The nomination is based on his body of work during the eligibility period, which included co-production on the Encanto soundtrack.
 Teamed with co-producer Lin-Manuel Miranda, the film's "We Don't Talk About Bruno" was #1 on the Billboard charts for 5 weeks, becoming the longest-running #1 song in Disney's history.
 In 2023, Encanto won the Grammy for Best Compilation Soundtrack for Visual Media.

-Other notable projects during this time include Turnstile's album Glow On, which earned three Grammy nominations, Madison Cunningham's Revealer, which won Folk Album of the Year in 2023, and work with artists such as Brothers Osborne, Lauren Daigle, Lake Street Dive, Sheryl Crow, and Alessia Cara.
+Other notable projects during this time include Turnstile's album Glow On, which earned three Grammy nominations, Madison Cunningham's Revealer, which won Folk Album of the Year in 2023, and work with artists such as Brothers Osborne, Lauren Daigle, Lake Street Dive, Sheryl Crow, Peter Gabriel and Alessia Cara.
 He has also produced the Lin-Manuel Miranda and Eisa Davis concept album Warriors.

 Personal life

-Elizondo and his wife, Trista, moved from Los Angeles to Nashville in 2018.
-Married in 1997, they have four children.
+Elizondo and his wife, Trista, were married in 1997.
+They have four children.
+In 2018 the family moved from Los Angeles to Nashville.
 His recording studio is in Gallatin, Tennessee.